HeebaEddouh/Task/README.md

 - [x] Tasks can be deleted
 - [x] Users have a calendar view via navigation controller that displays tasks

-The following **additional** features are implemented:

-- [ ] Tasks can be toggled completed
-- [ ] User can edit tasks by tapping on the task in the feed view
-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 https://imgur.com/a/B41Sgaj

-## Notes

-Encountered challenges with creating the calendar feature.

 ## License